Dr. Mark Humphrys

 Uses Statistical machine translation.

-Baron and Baroness Willy von Wattenwyl and their children Yvonne, Gérard and Sigismund hereby give deeply grieved notice of the death of their dearly beloved mother, mother-in-law, grandmother and great-grandmother, the most noble lady Baroness von Stenksch-Prittag, formerly Margaret Livingston Gibbon, who on 3 January 1911 after a short illness at the age of 93 years, in Lannach Castle near Graz, passed away.
+Baron and Baroness Willy von Wattenwyl and their children Yvonne, Gérard and Sigismund hereby give deeply grieved notice of the death of their dearly beloved mother, mother-in-law, grandmother and great-grandmother, the most noble lady Baroness von Stentzsch-Prittag, formerly Margaret Livingston Gibbon, who on 3 January 1911 after a short illness at the age of 93 years, in Lannach Castle near Graz, passed away.

 The dear departed will be taken to Graz to lie in the mortuary of the Protestant cemetery, where on Thursday the 5th of the month at 2 o'clock in the afternoon the benediction and afterwards the burial in her own vault will take place.